Essential tools for smart retirement budgeting

 Making a budget: something that many Quebecers are reluctant to do

-If you are like my neighbours, you can count yourself among the 31% of Quebecers who feel stressed about money, according to Institut québécois de planification financière.
-They found that stress about money can have multiple consequences on our lives, including anxiety (42%), fighting between partners (29%) and insomnia (26%).
+Can you count yourself among the 31% of Quebecers who feel stressed about money?
+According to Institut québécois de planification financière, stress about money can have multiple consequences on our lives, including anxiety (42%), fighting between partners (29%) and insomnia (26%).

 A simple way to avoid all of this unpleasantness is to learn how to budget in retirement properly.